 What treatments are available for hip flexor pain?

-Hip flexor pain can be treated at home with remedies and exercises to decrease pain and ease muscle tension.
+Hip flexor pain can be treated with home remedies and physical therapy to decrease pain and ease muscle tension.

 RICE method